 sudo rpm -ivh https://dev.mysql.com/get/mysql80-community-release-el8-4.noarch.rpm

 After importing the official RPM package of the MySQL 8.0 community, the next step is to install the MySQL 8.0 Community Server.
-To ensure that you’re installing the correct version, you’ll need to disable the App Stream version and enable the community edition.
+To ensure you’re installing the correct version, you must disable the App Stream version and enable the community edition.
 This can be done by using the following command in the terminal:

 sudo dnf install --disablerepo=appstream mysql-community-server